ultimate271/notes/book/Dragon/The Dragon and the King.md

 beautiful network of lines and curves, until the entire stone slab was covered in this living blood.

+## The people stop their singing, and the calf is set ablaze
 All at once the people stopped, they held their torches, and their incense, they took their drums and instruments, and gathered around the edges, and became silent, looking upon this scene with wonder, seeing only the man with